Fitness Volt

 Fact Checked

-This article was written by one of our qualified writers, and fact-checked by our experts.
-The numbers in parentheses (e.g. 1, 2, 3, etc.) throughout the article, are reference links to peer-reviewed studies.
+This article was written by one of our team of experienced writers, and fact-checked by our experts or our editors.
+The numbers in parentheses (e.g., 1, 2, 3, etc.) throughout the article are reference links to peer-reviewed studies.

-Our team of experts include a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.
+Our team of experts includes a board-certified physician, nutritionists, dietitians, certified personal trainers, strength training experts, and exercise specialists.

 Read Our Editorial Process

-Circuit Training: The Ultimate Guide
+What is Circuit Training?
+The Ultimate Guide to Get Lean

 Build muscle, get stronger, improve your fitness, and burn fat all at the same time with circuit training.
 Learn how to create your own circuit training workouts or try one of our TEN tried and tested programs!